daniellelshen/cmpe181/README.md

 ## Homework 1: Option1 - Perform IoT data collection
-I found myself stuck in Option2 so I tried Option1
+I found myself stuck in Option2 so I also did Option1

 - Option1 files are titled with "my" such as "myCMPE-BigQuery-COVID19"
+- I used a different data source from the public BigQuery hosted by Google
+- File that holds the new data source: myCMPE-BigQuery ItalyCOVID.ipynb

 ## Homework 1: Option2 - Perform IoT data collection
 Homework one files are located in cmpe181/hw1